eXtizi/extizi.github.io1/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-I'm the extroverted student surfing through university waves 🌊.
+The extroverted student surfing through university waves 🌊.
 Seeking field experience while sculpting moments into productivity 🚀.
 A logic wizard with humor that'll crack codes and smiles simultaneously 😄🔍.
 <br> Im a symphony of creativity 🎨 and logic 💡 harmonizing at their finest.